avalonmediasystem/avalon-hydraworks/README.md

 1. In your original terminal window run `rake migrate`
 1. A migration report will be generated in `migration_report`
 1. As long as your terminal window with your Fedora 4 wrapper is open you can view the Fedora 4 instance at http://127.0.0.1:8984/rest

+Note: Objects are viewable through Fedora and Solr, but not the default Blacklight app reached via `rails s`

 ## See Also